jaswingumpella/codevision/PRD.md

     * Line #
   * Filters:

-    * Class name text filter
+    * Class name text filter (defaults blank; no more placeholder OrderService value)
+    * Message search that matches substrings in either the message template or variables
     * Log level dropdown
     * Toggles for “show only PII risk” / “show only PCI risk”
-  * “Expand All” / “Collapse All” to show variable details
+  * “Expand All” / “Collapse All” to show variable details for large tables
   * Download buttons:

     * CSV